EAL 219. Major Works of Japanese Literature I. (3 h)

 EAL 303.
 Field Research Preparation.
 (1 h)

-Development of target language (Chinese or Japanese) field research materials and preparation for field research practicum in China, Japan, or Taiwan.
+Development of target language (Chinese or Japanese) field research materials and preparation for field research practicum in Chinese- or Japanese-speaking countries, areas, or communities.
 P-POI.

 EAL 304.
 Field Research Practicum.
 (2 h)

-Use of target language research materials in field research project in China, Japan, or Taiwan to investigate aspects of culture and belief systems and to apply specific disciplinary frameworks.
-Not offered at the Wake Forest campus.
+Use of target language research materials in a field research project in Chinese- or Japanese-speaking countries, areas, or communities to investigate aspects of culture and belief systems and to apply specific disciplinary frameworks.
+Offered only as an off-site field experience.
 P-POI.

 EAL 375.
 Senior Research Seminar.
 (3 h)